 New CNG station builds peaked in 2014 at 163.
 Since that time, the number of new stations declines each consecutive year.
 There are only 30 new stations registered through 2018 and 11 new stations in 2019.
 Infrastructure in the hydrogen fuel cell and electric spaces has yet to develop.

 It can be difficult to motivate the development of fueling stations on a large scale when vehicles that leverage the technology are not widely in use.
-Conversely, convincing either shippers or carriers to purchase drivetrains that do not have wider access to the energy needed to operate is also a tough sell.
+Additionally, convincing either shippers or carriers to purchase drivetrains that do not have wider access to the energy needed to operate is also a tough sell.

 This leads back to the issue of cost where a game theory-esque dance over who will first invest in infrastructure occurs.
 If the industry can collectively commit to developing infrastructure, the benefit for all parties stands to be highest.
 This is not to say infrastructure is stagnant.

-Some organizations are working to mitigate this chicken-or-the-egg scenario, like Nikola who is striving to provide not only the vehicle but also build out the infrastructure.
+Some organizations are working to mitigate this chicken-or-the-egg scenario, like Nikola Motors who is striving to provide not only the vehicle but also build out the infrastructure.

 To combat the short lifecycles of new technology, collaboration around standardization is essential.
 The industry needs to decide, “to what are we plugging into?” and “how can we plug and play with the equipment and hardware that currently exists?”